apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/open-api-generator/generate-a-typescript-sdk.md

 ---
 sidebar_position: 4
 sidebar_label: Generate an SDK
-title: Building a Typescript SDK using OpenAPI Generator CLI
+title: Build a Typescript SDK using OpenAPI Generator CLI
 description: Build a Typescript Fetch SDK using OpenAPI Generator CLI.
 Learn how to generate the SDK, install dependencies, configure TypeScript, and compile it to JavaScript.
 Then use the SDK in a sample app.
 keywords:
     - Typescript